McBean Immigration Law

 Senior immigrant wrapped in American flag after getting citizenship with picture of family next to her

+Becoming a U.S. citizen through naturalization is a meaningful milestone.
 The naturalization application has extensive requirements around continuous residency, good moral character, English proficiency, U.S. government knowledge and more.
 Having a great immigration lawyer ensures you meet all eligibility criteria and submit a complete, error-free application.

 Overview of Naturalization Requirements